psypanda/hashID/README.md

 This tool replaces [hash-identifier](http://code.google.com/p/hash-identifier/), which is outdated!

-hashID supports the identification of over 150 unique hash types using regular expressions.
+hashID supports the identification of over 155 unique hash types using regular expressions.
 It is able to identify a single hash or parse a file and identify the hashes within it.
 There is also a php version of hashID available which is easily set up to provide online hash identification.

-_Note: the php version of hashID will only receive regex updates in the future_

 Usage